 - Battery Life: The D5600 has a shorter battery life compared to the D3500, which may require more frequent battery changes during extended shooting sessions.

-If you’re a beginner looking to get started with DSLR photography, the Nikon D3500 is a solid choice that offers excellent image quality, user-friendly controls, and a budget-friendly price tag.
+If you’re a beginner looking to get started with DSLR photography, the D3500 is a solid choice that offers excellent image quality, user-friendly controls, and a budget-friendly price tag.
 It’s also a great option for those who prefer a lightweight and compact camera for travel or everyday use.
-On the other hand, if you’re an advanced user who requires more advanced features and creative options, the Nikon D5600 may be a better fit.
+On the other hand, if you’re an advanced user who requires more advanced features and creative options, the D5600 may be a better fit.
 Its tilting LCD screen, touchscreen functionality, and enhanced autofocus capabilities make it a versatile choice for a wide range of shooting situations, including vlogging, video recording, and more creative photography styles.

 Ultimately it depends on you which suits your needs better.